 - The 1st Century Church prayed and people were set apart for ministry.

-Prayer and fasting changes people, circumstance and it even saves people from danger, disease and judgment.
+Prayer and fasting changes people, circumstance and can even save people from danger, disease and judgment.

 - Does your life need to be changed?